 Trying to experience the best of Jasper National Park can be tough on a time-crunch.
 Like other areas in the Canadian Rockies and many of the other top places to visit Alberta, the weather in Jasper is highly seasonal and often unpredictable.

 Before you embark into the wilderness, be sure to read weather reports and heed local advice, including grizzly bear warnings.
 Search out some of these top tourist attractions in Jasper:

-- Maligne Lake: One of Jasper National Park’s must-see moments, Maligne Lake sets a classic scene that’s been depicted in photographs and paintings all over the world.
-To catch the lake at its most iconic, seek out a panorama of the lake alongside the towering pine trees of Spirit Island to a backdrop of the Rocky Mountains.
+- Maligne Lake: One of Jasper National Park’s must-see moments, Maligne Lake sets a classic scene.
+The shimmering lake has been depicted in photographs and paintings all over the world.
+Want to catch the lake at its most iconic?
+Seek out a panorama of the lake alongside the towering pine trees of Spirit Island.
+With its Rocky Mountains backdrop, it’s a stunner.

-- Jasper SkyTram: Shooting up 2,263 metres on Whistlers Mountain, the Jasper SkyTram offers some of Jasper’s best sightseeing opportunities.
-If you’re feeling extra adventurous (and the weather is co-operating), the trail up to the peak of Whistlers Mountain is one of the best hikes in Jasper National Park.
+- Jasper SkyTram: The iconic Jasper SkyTram shoots up 2,263 metres on Whistlers Mountain.
+It offers one of Jasper’s best sightseeing opportunities.
+If you’re feeling extra adventurous (and the weather is co-operating), hike the trail to the peak of Whistlers Mountain.
+It’s one of the best hikes in Jasper National Park.

 - Columbia Icefield: One of the largest non-polar icefields in the world, the majestic Columbia Icefield is an essential stop on any road trip.
 Take a road trip along the Icefields Parkway to visit the Columbia Icefield en route to Banff.
 Even better, hop onto a guided Ice Explorer tour to see the Athabasca Glacier and Columbia Icefield Skywalk in all their glory.

 - Athabasca Falls: Watch the mighty Athabasca River crash 23 metres below with a visit to Athabasca Falls.
 The waterfalls are located on the Icefields Parkway, about 30 minutes from Jasper Town.

-- Miette Hot Springs: If you’re looking to unwind on your last day in Jasper, there’s hardly a better place to do it than Miette Hot Springs, the hottest natural hot springs in the Rockies.
+- Miette Hot Springs: Looking to unwind on your last day in Jasper?
+There’s hardly a better place to do it than Miette Hot Springs.
+They’re the hottest natural hot springs in the Rockies.
 While in the area, you might also want to test your quads with the popular nearby Sulphur Skyline Trail.